Using Credit Cards Safely During Vacation and Travel

 When you travel abroad, the odds are in your favor that you will have a safe and incident-free trip.
 Travelers are, however, sometimes victimized by crime and violence, or experience unexpected difficulties.
 No one is better able to tell you this than the U.S. consular officers who work in more than 250 U.S. embassies and consulates around the globe.
 Every day U.S. embassies and consulates receive calls from American citizens in distress.

-Tips For Keeping Credit Cards and Money Safe During Travel
+Keep Your Credit Cards and Money Safe During Travel

 Below we've created a list of items you should review and be aware of to use as a guide for credit card and monetary safety during travel: